reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Against NTT.md

 Adopt a moral system with the following components.
 A being has the right to not be killed if it has any of the following properties:
 1. Is human.
 2. Is valued by humans (e.g. pets, endangered species, etc.).
-3. Is of a high enough intellectual capacity/potential (e.g. apes, aliens, etc.).
+3. Is of a high enough intellectual capacity/potential (e.g. apes, aliens, etc.), i.e. high enough that the animal would feel distress knowing that we accepted a principle allowing their slaughter.

 Now, you are defended from the absurdity rebuttals.
 The typically absurdity rebuttal from vegans is to allege that your principles would permit killing creatures that we do care about (e.g. mentally deficient humans, intelligent aliens, etc.).
 This is the force of the objection.